- Climate and Environment

 Molly Anders is the Research Insights and Engagement Lead at the Development Engagement Lab and a research fellow at University College London.
 She is the former UK senior correspondent at Devex, where she reported on development finance and aid policy in the UK.
 A Fulbright Scholar, she produced flagship research on media rights and engagement in Jordan, Syria and Palestine, before joining IREX's Jordan Media Strengthening Program funded by the U.S. Agency for International Development.

-Soomin Oh is a PhD candidate in Political Science at Duke University and a pre-doctoral research fellow at Development Engagement Lab.
-Her research focuses on the political economy of development, specifically the variations in subnational allocation of public goods in the developing world, and has worked on impact evaluations of development projects in collaboration with USAID and the World Bank.
+Soomin Oh is a postdoctoral research fellow at Development Engagement Lab.
+Her research focuses on the political economy of development and looks at the patterns of international and domestic redistribution.
+She has worked on impact evaluations of development projects in collaboration with USAID and the World Bank in the West Bank, Nepal, and Tajikistan.
+Soomin received her PhD in Political Science from Duke University, specialising in Political Economy.

 Felix has led OECD DevCom since 2015.
 His mission there is to help communications managers in the development sector learn from one another and modernise their strategies.
 Alongside the SDG Communicator platform, he runs regular workshops on development narratives and campaigns.